herseyc/raspastro/status/ReadMe.md

 This is a work in progress

+## web.py
+Flash app to display data on webpage.
+To run:
+'''
+python3 web.py
+'''
+Will listen on port 5000, so just access at http://ipofdevice:5000 Currently requires GPS data, but I will probably update to allow you to define.

 ## raspissinfo.py
 ISSData Class to get ISS current information and determine next passes for observer location.